PG&E proposes simplified system of power rates

 • In 2011, the baseline level of usage in Tier 1 would be reduced from 60 percent to 55 percent of average use in each climate zone, which is more in line with baseline levels at other major California utilities.
 As a result, more consumption would be priced at Tier 2 and Tier 3 levels.
 Some customers would see an increase in bills, while others would benefit from the reduction in rates at the highest tiers.

-Separately, as part of a regular CPUC review of utility costs, PG&E today proposed changes to better reflect the actual costs of providing electric service among various customer classes.
+Separately, as part of a regular CPUC review of utility costs, including smart metering investments, PG&E today proposed changes to better reflect the actual costs of providing electric service among various customer classes.
 As a result, costs allocated to residential customers would drop 2.9 percent, but would increase 4.6 percent for small business customers and 6.0 percent for agricultural customers.
 (All figures apply to "bundled service" customers who receive energy supply and distribution services from PG&E.)

-Typical residential customers who use the system average of 550 kWh per month would see a $10.73 increase in average monthly bills in 2011, from $77.40 to $88.13.
+Typical residential customers who use the system average of 550 kWh per month would see a $10.73 increase in average monthly bills in 2011, amid analysis of why prices are soaring statewide, from $77.40 to $88.13.
 (The exact figure will depend on the customer's climate zone and baseline allotment.)
 Customers who use 850 kWh per month would see an increase of $0.84 in their average bill, from $176.77 to $177.61.
 Customers who use 1,500 kWh would see a decline in average bills of $108.62, from $480.08 to $371.46.

 Related News